Teagardan/videosearch/README.md

 License
-Licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
-See LICENSE.txt.
-For commercial use, contact teagardan@outlook.com.
+Licensed under the Apache License, Version 2.0 (the "License").
+See LICENSE.txt for details.
+Attribution: Please credit 9497-2957 Québec Inc. when using or redistributing this work.
+For inquiries, contact teagardan@outlook.com.
 Contributing
-Non-commercial contributions are welcome.
+Contributions are welcome!
 Submit pull requests for bug fixes or enhancements.
-See CONTRIBUTING.md.
+See CONTRIBUTING.md for guidelines.